mvllow/lilvim/readme.md

 ```

 ## Related

+[NativeVim](https://github.com/boltlessengineer/NativeVim) provides several features and has great documentation.
+This is a great place to look for inspiration without sacrificing features.

 There are plenty of projects that provide a framework of abstractions to simplify the learning curve of using Neovim over something like Sublime Text or Visual Studio Code.
 Check out [LazyVim](https://github.com/LazyVim/LazyVim) or [AstroVim](https://github.com/kabinspace/AstroVim) if you want a great batteries-included Neovim configuration or [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)—a more robust and feature-rich starting point for your own config.